awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.PostgreSQL.md

 To enable logical replication for an RDS PostgreSQL DB instance, do the following:

 + In general, use the AWS master user account for the PostgreSQL DB instance as the user account for the PostgreSQL source endpoint\.
-The master user account has the required roles that allow the it to set up CDC\.
+The master user account has the required roles that allow it to set up CDC\.
 If you use an account other than the master user account, you must create several objects from the master account for the account that you use\.
 For more information, see [Migrating an Amazon RDS for PostgreSQL Database Without Using the Master User Account](#CHAP_Source.PostgreSQL.RDSPostgreSQL.NonMasterUser)\.

 + Set the `rds.logical_replication` parameter in your DB parameter group to 1\.
 This is a static parameter that requires a reboot of the DB instance for the parameter to take effect\.
 As part of applying this parameter, AWS DMS sets the `wal_level`, `max_wal_senders`, `max_replication_slots`, and `max_connections` parameters\.
-Note that these parameter changes can increase WAL generation so you should only set the `rds.logical_replication` parameter when you are using logical slots\.
+These parameter changes can increase WAL generation, so you should only set the `rds.logical_replication` parameter when you are using logical slots\.

 ### Migrating an Amazon RDS for PostgreSQL Database Without Using the Master User Account<a name="CHAP_Source.PostgreSQL.RDSPostgreSQL.NonMasterUser"></a>